403.27 - Reduction in Employee Pay

 IASB Reference: 706.03-R(1)

-403.27-E - Pay Deduction Complaint Form
+403.27-E - Reduction in Employee Pay Complaint Form

 This form is to be used for all pay deduction complaints.
 Any employee who believes the district has made an inappropriate deduction is encouraged to immediately consult with their direct supervisor.
-The employee may also file this complaint form with the Chief Officer of Human Resources explaining the nature of the improper deduction.
+The employee may also file this complaint form with the Chief Human Resources Officer explaining the nature of the improper deduction.

 Name of employee: ______________________________________________